vmware/powershell-module-for-vmware-cloud-foundation/README.md

 ## Installing the module
 Tested in Windows PowerShell 5.x & PowerShell Core 6.x
-To install the module download PowerVCF.psm1 and run the following in PowerShell Import-Module .\PowerVCF.psm1
+To install the module download the zip and run the following in PowerShell Import-Module .\PowerVCF

 ## Getting Started
 All API operations must currently be authenticated using the SDDC Manager admin account.